Neural \'{E}tendue Expander for Ultra-Wide-Angle High-Fidelity Holographic Display: Neural e tendue expansion

 Holographic displays modulate the wavefront of a coherent light beam using an SLM to form an image at a target location.
 The \'{e}tendue of a holographic display\cite{chaves2008introduction} is then defined as the product of the SLM display area $A$ and the solid angle of the diffracted light as

-where $\theta_s=\sin^{-1} \frac{\lambda}{2\Delta_s}$ is the maximum diffraction angle of the SLM, $\lambda$ is the wavelength of light, and $\Delta_s$ is the SLM pixel pitch, see Fig~\ref{fig:schematic}a.
-We enlarge the display \'{e}tendue by placing a neural \'{e}tendue expander in front of the SLM as a static optical element with a pixel pitch $\Delta_n < \Delta_s$, see Fig~\ref{fig:schematic}b.
+where $\theta_s=\sin^{-1} \frac{\lambda}{2\Delta_s}$ is the maximum diffraction angle of the SLM, $\lambda$ is the wavelength of light, and $\Delta_s$ is the SLM pixel pitch.
+Most SLMs have large $\Delta_s$ resulting in small $\theta_s$ as shown in Fig.~\ref{fig:training}a.
+We enlarge the display \'{e}tendue by placing a neural \'{e}tendue expander in front of the SLM as a static optical element with pixel pitch $\Delta_n < \Delta_s$, see Fig.~\ref{fig:training}b.
 The smaller pixel pitch $\Delta_n$ increases the maximum diffraction angle $\theta_n$, resulting in an expanded \'{e}tendue $G_n=4A\sin^2 \theta_n$.

-To generate \'{e}tendue-expanded high-fidelity holograms, we propose a computational inverse-design method that learns the wavefront modulation of the neural \'{e}tendue expander by treating it as a layer of trainable neurons that are learned for a loss placed on the formed holographic image.
-Specifically, we model the holographic image formation in a fully differentiable manner using Fourier optics, relating the displayed holographic image $I$ to the wavefront modulation of the neural \'{e}tendue expander $\mathcal{E}$ as
+To generate \'{e}tendue-expanded high-fidelity holograms, we propose a computational inverse-design method that learns the wavefront modulation of the neural \'{e}tendue expander by treating it as a layer of trainable neurons that are taught to minimize a loss placed on the formed holographic image, see Fig.~\ref{fig:training}c.
+Specifically, we model the holographic image formation in a fully differentiable manner following Fourier optics.
+We relate the displayed holographic image $I$ to the wavefront modulation of the neural \'{e}tendue expander $\mathcal{E}$ as

 where $\mathcal{F}$ is the 2D Fourier transform, $\mathcal{S}$ is the SLM modulation, $U(\cdot)$ is zeroth-order upsampling operator from the low-resolution SLM to the high-resolution neural \'{e}tendue expander, and $\odot$ is the Hadamard product.